 Learn about our work to help SUN member countries scale up nutrition impact and maximise the quality and effectiveness of their nutrition-related policy

-We are part of a TASC consortium that aims to contribute to improved nutritional outcomes as part of the Technical Assistance for Nutrition (TAN) programme, funded by UK Aid.
+We were part of a TASC consortium that contributed to improved nutritional outcomes as part of the Technical Assistance for Nutrition (TAN) programme, funded by UK Aid.

-TASC provides technical assistance to the Scaling Up Nutrition (SUN) Movement and to the Foreign, Commonwealth and Development Office (FCDO), and is led by DAI, with NutritionWorks and Development Initiatives (DI) as consortium partners.
-The project will run until July 2023 and is a follow-on to the Maximising the Quality of Scaling Up Nutrition Plus (MQSUN+) programme.
+TASC provided technical assistance to the Scaling Up Nutrition (SUN) Movement and to the Foreign, Commonwealth and Development Office (FCDO), and was led by DAI, with NutritionWorks and Development Initiatives (DI) as consortium partners.
+The project ran until July 2023 and was a follow-on to the Maximising the Quality of Scaling Up Nutrition Plus (MQSUN+) programme.

-TASC provides demand-driven technical assistance services in two components:
+TASC provided demand-driven technical assistance services in two components: